And trying to make sense of the senseless

 A fiction writer likes to give life a plot structure and a theme, and in this way, my novel diverges quite a long way from Sobhraj’s story.

 There was no sister.
-There was no orphanage.
-There was no lifelong obsession with vengeance.
+No orphanage.
+And no lifelong obsession with vengeance.
 These things are my invention.

 The unexpected ending to Venom is certainly a result of my imagination.
 But I liked the symmetry.
 Years after its first release, readers remain fascinated by the story, and many still comment they love the ending.

-: A page turning tale of abandonment, retribution and justice that takes the reader from the mean streets of wartime Saigon to the darkened alleyways of Varanasi and ends with a breathtaking final twist.
+VENOM: A page turning tale of abandonment, retribution and justice based on the story of Charles Sobhraj, that takes the reader from the mean streets of wartime Saigon to the darkened alleyways of Varanasi and ends with a breathtaking final twist.